 Comprehensive Overview

 The conductivity of salt water is due to the presence of ions.
 Pure water (H2O) is actually a poor conductor of electricity because it has very few ions.
-However, when salts like sodium chloride (NaCl), magnesium chloride (MgCl2), and calcium chloride (CaCl2) dissolve in water, they dissociate into their constituent ions.
+Even so, when salts like sodium chloride (NaCl), magnesium chloride (MgCl2), and calcium chloride (CaCl2) dissolve in water, they dissociate into their constituent ions.
 This process significantly increases the number of charge carriers in the water, making it conductive.

 The Role of Ions